opendocsg/slw-judgments-backfill/2017_SGHCR_6/report.md

 8       The Plaintiff objects to the Defendants putting the validity of the Unasserted Claims in issue.

-This is because each claim in a patent stands on its own, and even within a single patent, each individual claim has to be assessed separately (see _Astrazeneca AB v Ranbaxy (Malaysia) Sdn Bhd_ [2012] SGHC 7 at [8] (“ _Ranbaxy_ ”)).
+This is because each claim in a patent stands on its own, and even within a single patent, each individual claim has to be assessed separately (see _Astrazeneca AB v Ranbaxy (Malaysia) Sdn Bhd_ <span class="citation">[2012] SGHC 7</span> at [8] (“ _Ranbaxy_ ”)).
 As such, given that the Plaintiff has not relied on the Unasserted Claims, it contends that the Defendants should not be allowed to seek invalidation of the Unasserted Claims.

 9       The Plaintiff therefore brought the present application, seeking a striking out of the following: